Efficient scenario analysis in real-time Bayesian election forecasting via sequential meta-posterior sampling: Sequential meta-modeling

 \paragraph{Sensitivity.}

 From a procedural point of view, local sensitivity methods \citep[e.g.,][]{GiordanoBroderickJordan2018, Giordano2018, KallioinenPaanenBurknerVehtari2023} examine how posterior expectations shift under infinitesimal perturbations to hyperparameters $(\phi_k)_k$ or power coefficients.
-These can be viewed as special cases of our perturbation framework, with $h_{\ell}(\bm{\Theta}) = \prod_k p_{\phi_k}(\bm{\theta}_k)^{\rho_k(\ell) - 1}$ encoding a one-step prior replacement, and the target function is a chosen sensitivity metric, such as cumulative Jensen--Shannon divergence or empirical covariance \citep[Appendix B]{GiordanoBroderickJordan2018}.
+These can be viewed as special cases of our perturbation framework, with $g(\bm{\Theta}; u) = \prod_k p_{\phi_k}(\bm{\theta}_k)^{\rho_k(u) - 1}$ encoding a one-step prior replacement, and the target function is a chosen sensitivity metric, such as cumulative Jensen--Shannon divergence or empirical covariance \citep[Appendix B]{GiordanoBroderickJordan2018}.
+The approach has already seen use in specialized domains; for example, in tipping‑point analyses in medical research, where sensitivity to priors is of interest \citep[e.g.,][]{OhigashiSugasawa2025}.